riyaagrahari/Terraform-Azure/Terraform_with_ARM/README.md

 Rules of NSG for Database Subnet are appended opening custom ports on both Vnet, allowing database synchronization from between primary and secondary Databases.

-So if Disaster occures, recovery can be made by backed up data from seconadary to primary Database.<br />
+So if Disaster occures, recovery can be made by backed up data from secondary to primary Database.<br />

 Below is the architectural diagram for disaster recovery solution developed where a replica secondary vnet is created and peering is established between them